yeahitsjan/WiredBuddy/README.md

 - [ ] the AppIcon as a buddy itself
 - [x] Hide the AppIcon whilst running the app as well as the menubar
 - [ ] Welcome screen on first launch
-- [ ] Show tips when clicking on informational buttons
+- [x] Show tips when clicking on informational buttons

 ### License

-Wired Buddy itself uses [MacControlCenterUI](https://github.com/orchetect/MacControlCenterUI), [MenuBarExtraAccess](https://github.com/orchetect/MenuBarExtraAccess) and [SettingsAccess](https://github.com/orchetect/SettingsAccess) to achieve its native-like look n' feel.
+Wired Buddy itself uses [MacControlCenterUI](https://github.com/orchetect/MacControlCenterUI), [MenuBarExtraAccess](https://github.com/orchetect/MenuBarExtraAccess), [SettingsAccess](https://github.com/orchetect/SettingsAccess) and [LaunchAtLogin-Modern](https://github.com/sindresorhus/LaunchAtLogin-Modern) to achieve its native-like look n' feel.
 Visit these awesome repositories for more informations on their licenses :heart:

 Wired Buddy is licensed under the MIT license.